 DIY Homeschool Storage

 DIY Homeschool Storage If you require a nice relaxing project to work on this weekend because you've got a few hours to kill.
 This one ain't it.
-I'll be honest, working with full sized sheet goods ain't a light chore.
+I'll be honest, working with full-sized sheet goods ain't a light chore.
 You're going to break a sweat.
-Then again here in Florida, you can break a sweat merely standing in color.
+Then again, here in Florida, you can break a sweat merely standing in color.
 I've tried to make this process as simple as possible by simply straining out into the drive channel.
-That channel I've got elbow room.
+That channel, I've got elbow room.
 Makes happenings merely a little easier.
-Measuring from the factory edge on this board I'll gauge the width for the sides of my storage cabinets plus the interval from the hem of my circular discovered to the blade.
-In my lawsuit, I'm just including 5 inches to the width of my lineups and commemorate for that measurement.
+Measuring from the factory edge on this board, I'll gauge the width for my storage cabinets' sides plus the interval from the hem of my circular discovered to the blade.
+I'm just including 5 inches to my lineups' width and commemorate that measurement in my lawsuit.
 Speaking of sizes and materials, you can head off to my website for comprehensive lists of those along with a slashed roll.
 Check the description.
 I'll have all the links.
 I'm building two of these, so I've got a few more of those pieces to make.

-After that's was done I'll take each side and roadway two dadoes and a rabbet.
-Now I know the interval from the hem of my router to the rear aspect of the bit to give me a good fitting rabbet so I'll mark that out with a combining square.
-After that is done, I'll just only make sure that everything is ready by checking it with this piece of scrap.
+After that's was done, I'll take each side and roadway two dadoes and a rabbet.
+Now I know the interval from the hem of my router to the bit's rear aspect to give me a good fitting rabbet, so I'll mark that out with a combining square.
+After that is done, I'll only make sure that everything is ready by checking it with this piece of scrap.
 And we're good.
-The two dadoes, one will be for the bottom part and the middle divider that will help with structural support.
+The two dadoes will be for the bottom part and the middle divider to help with structural support.
 The central divider is the only shelf that is made directly into the cabinet itself.

-The other shelves are simply going to get residence with some shelf pins and can be adjusted to fit our illusion.
-So if we need to move them higher or lower based on what we have on a particular shelf.
+The other shelves are simply going to get a residence with some shelf pins and can be adjusted to fit our illusion so if we need to move them higher or lower based on what we have on a particular shelf.
 We can do that.
-All these placements will be on my website so don't worry about it; you can check into there.
-The hub shelf is evaluated up from that bottom dado.
-Speaking of those top, bottom and hub fragments, I'll cut those with a broadside view firstly.
+All these placements will be on my website, so don't worry about it; you can check there.
+The hub shelf is evaluated up from that bottom, dado.
+Speaking of those top, bottom, and hub fragments, I'll first cut those with a broadside view.
 And I'm going to cut these merely a bit longer than I require.
-In this case approximately one-quarter of an inch.
+In this case, approximately one-quarter of an inch.
 That channel I can be leader over to my counter view.
 Decorate them all up.
 And make sure each one is the same length.
 This is my rip fence alignment jig.
 Those of you that have been around my path for a while are well aware of this little jig, but if you knew it or haven't seen that build, you may want to check that out.
 Here's a connection for you.
-I don't need it to align my fence anymore with this new table saw but I find it acts all sorts of uses in my store, so it's a good little all around jig.
+I don't need it to align my fence anymore with this new table saw, but I find it acts as all sorts of uses in my store, so it's a good little all-around jig.

-With everything slash to sizing, trimmed up and routed I'll lay all my pieces out.
+With everything slash to sizing, trimmed up, and routed, I'll lay all my pieces out.
 Utilize some adhesive to all the joints.
 Then fold everything together.
 Clamps where needed.
-Some right angle fixes are facilitated make sure the cabinet remains square.
+Some right-angle fixes are facilitated to make sure the cabinet remains square.
 I will not be using an appearance frame with this blueprint.
 It's what is otherwise called a frameless locker style.
-Good for those who like minimalist layouts but you do have to be a little more accurate with squaring everything up.
-Because if you're not, later on when the doors go on you're going to be able to see it.
-Formerly that is dry I took it out of the fixes and ran a line of adhesive along the back hem.
-Now I can just take a one-quarter inch piece of ply and lay that on top, and I've learned it's better not to try and get too cute with cutting this piece to size.
+Good for those who like minimalist layouts, but you do have to be a little more accurate with squaring everything up.
+Because if you're not, later on when the doors go on, you're going to be able to see it.
+Formerly that is dry.
+I took it out of the fixes and ran a line of adhesive along the back hem.
+Now I can take a one-quarter inch piece of ply and lay that on top, and I've learned it's better not to try and get too cute with cutting this piece to size.

-I never cut it slightly higher than I require when doing a forum like this and then I can take a flush slash bit around the outside got to make sure everything is neat and tidy.
+I never cut it slightly higher than I require when doing a forum like this, and then I can take a flush slash bit around the outside to make sure everything is neat and tidy.
 Now I can throw it over and refer some hem banding to the front edge.
 Decorate it flush.
 Installing the cornerstones is straightforward and easy.
 After tallying the caulk position on my baseboard, I can remove that from the wall.
 No, I didn't interrupt that.
-That's just the seam on the base board.
+That's just the seam on the baseboard.
 I require a three-inch gap between my locker and the wall to allow the doors to stay open without slamming against the wall.
-So I cut a pair three-inch fragments from the boards I merely took away from, and I'll take one here in the corner.
+So I cut a pair of three-inch fragments from the boards I merely took away from, and I'll make one here in the corner.

-Then I can set one of the members of the council in place and bulge it up against that piece.
-Same happened on the other side merely to keep symmetrical in the chamber.
+Then I can set one of the council members in place and bulge it up against that piece.
+The same happened on the other side merely to keep symmetrical in the chamber.
 I'm going to anchor these to the wall with a couple of fucking and washers.
-If you can find, some studs use those.
-If not use some drywall fastens and no, I don't care if "they will be" plastic or metal.
-It's your home you need a DIY Homeschool Storage cabinet.
+If you can find them, some studs use those.
+If not, use some drywall fastens, and no, I don't care if "they will be" plastic or metal.
+It's your home.
+It would help if you had a DIY Homeschool Storage cabinet.
 Do what the hell are you like it.
-Now I can measure, cut and tack the final baseboard piece in place between the two Homeschool Storage cabinets.
-Now up the side of the cabinets, you can just run a line of caulk as well to tie everything into the wall, or you can tack a piece of quarter round molding to accomplish the install.
-I didn't do either because I have another project comes real that will fit between these two fragments and I figured it would be better to deal with it at that point when I chose to undertake that project.
+Now I can measure, cut, and tack the final baseboard piece in place between the two Homeschool Storage cabinets.
+Now up the side of the cabinets, you can just run a caulk line to tie everything into the wall, or you can tack a piece of quarter-round molding to accomplish the install.
+I didn't do either because I have another project comes real that will fit between these two fragments, and I figured it would be better to deal with it at that point when I chose to undertake that project.

 A simple slot cutter bit will get the DIY Homeschool Storage done for you, or any number of other behaviors can be used as well.
 However, when everything is said and done, they should fit something like this.
-Beautiful and flush both sides.
+Beautiful and flush on both sides.
 Fits and anchor together all by themselves without falling apart.
-The hardest segment about doing it this DIY Homeschool Storage is the layout process.
+The hardest segment about doing this DIY Homeschool Storage is the layout process.
 I'm not going to go into that here in this video.
 There is no way I can explain that layout process in about 15, 20 seconds.
-That is a video all it's own.
-That hub body.
+That is a video all its own—that hub body.
 Rip to width first.

 Then flip-flop ninety degrees and slash to final sizing.
 Now I can apply some glue to the ends of my boards.
 Fit everything together like a mystify.
-Gonna wanna take care of that adhesive squeeze out now cause if it dries on the boards, and then I sand it down later.
-When I refer my stain, I'm perhaps still leading to being able to see that.
+Gonna wants to take care of that adhesive squeeze out now cause if it dries on the boards, and then I sand it down later.
+When I refer to my stain, I'm perhaps still leading to being able to see that.
 That's not a bad seeming joint right there.
 Likewise, check for square by measuring the diagonals.
-If you don't do that, as I said earlier, I am employing a DIY Homeschool Storage blueprint.
+As I said earlier, if you don't do that, I am employing a DIY Homeschool Storage blueprint.
 And if everything isn't squared up.
 The see is just going to pick up on it.
 It's one of the drawbacks of using this minimalist type of blueprint.
-After a very lite and short sand, I can apply my select of stain must be accompanied by a couple of coating of varnish.
-What I applied was a satin poly but whatever is used it needs to be able to harden so that it provides some protection from dings and scratchings.
-A latex paint is not going to do that for you so I wouldn't use that.
+After a very lite and short sand, I can apply my stains selection to be accompanied by a couple of varnish coating.
+I applied a satin poly, but whatever is used needs to be able to harden to provide some protection from dings and scratchings.
+Latex paint is not going to do that for you, so that I wouldn't use that.